-The RYA Powerboat Projects Manager Andrew Norton took his third long haul drive to Findhorn at the weekend to present 15 year old Jamie Paterson with his new Highfield OM460 RIB with a Honda BF50 engine after clinching the UK Honda RYA Youth RIB title for a third time.
+The RYA's Powerboat Project Manager, Andrew Norton, took his third long haul drive to Findhorn at the weekend to present 15 year old Jamie Paterson with his new Highfield OM460 RIB with a Honda BF50 engine after he successfully clinched the UK Honda RYA Youth RIB title for a third time.

-Competing in the 13-16 age group category, Jamie Paterson from Findhorn Marina represented Scotland, who claimed the winners crown in a blistering time of 0.57.75.
-Despite receiving a time penalty for allowing a few drops of water in the stern during the reversing manoeuvre he still managed to beat the competition and gain a new RIB.
+Competing in the 13-16 age group category, Jamie Paterson claimed the winner's crown in a blistering time of 0.57.75.
+Despite receiving a time penalty for allowing a few drops of water in the stern during the reversing manoeuvre he still managed to beat the competition and gain his brand new RIB.

 Jamie commented: “It feels great, I’m pleased and happy to win again.
 All my training has paid off but there is always some room for improvement.
 I love racing as the actual competition is loads of fun.
 I’m just looking forward to getting this afloat and trying it out for the first time.”

-With that the Highfield OM460 RIB with a Honda BF50 engine was duly launched a thoroughly tested in Findhorn bay.
+With that the Highfield OM460 RIB with a Honda BF50 engine was duly launched and thoroughly tested in Findhorn Bay.

-Ewan MacPherson, the RYA Scotland Chair attended the presentation in Findhorn said.
-“We’re proud about Jamie winning and seeing the community support and possibilities to encourage some more young power boaters in Scotland through this added resource is great.”
+Ewan MacPherson, RYA Scotland Chair, attended the presentation in Findhorn.
+He said: “We’re very proud about Jamie winning .
+The community support and possibilities to encourage some more young power boaters in Scotland through this added resource is great.”